ATRC-AURIN/PLANitOsmParserWrapper/README.md

 The following PLANit dependencies are present:

 * PLANitParentPom
-    * parent pom of all PLANit dependencies used
+    * Parent pom of all PLANit dependencies used
 * PLANitUtils
-    * generic utilities
+    * Generic utilities
 * PLANit
-    * core PLANit repo
+    * Core PLANit repo
 * PLANitOSM
-    * code for parsing Open Street Map networks
+    * Code for parsing Open Street Map networks
 * PLANitMatsim
-    * code for persisting networks in MATSim format
+    * Code for persisting networks in MATSim format